 The producer and equipment will need to be located within 100' of the host network port.
-All equipment can be placed on one or two 8' tables in a secure, climate-controlled production space.
-Please provide at least four chairs for announcers and production crew.
+All equipment can be placed on one or two 8' tables in a secure, weather-proof production space.
+Please provide four chairs for announcers and production crew.
 NCAA.com broadcasts generally utilize three to four cameras.
-The location of cameras varies by sport (see provided event layout guides).
+The location of cameras varies greatly by sport.
 In most cases, the cameras are cabled to the production position.
 Tupelo Honey will request photos and/or a diagram of the venue during the planning process.
-The equipment requires minimal power.
-A standard power outlet (dedicated 20 AMP single phase 110V, Non-GFI) at talent and production locations will suffice.
-If required, camera support (lifts, scaffold) are a host responsibility.
+Also, if the institution has streamed events in the past, an idea of where cameras have been located is helpful.
+The broadcast equipment requires minimal power.
+A standard power outlet (dedicated 20 AMP single phase 110V outlet.
+Non-GFI) will suffice.

 If available, an audio feed from the public address system should be provided to the production position on a standard XLR connector.